 Lots of ways, but first it’s important to educate yourself.
 Learning how to be better at a job is a part of life that never really stops—especially if you’re passionate about what you do.
 Audit your company and write down five things that are going well and five things that need to be worked on.
 From there, research reading material, conferences, TED talks, and journal articles that will help you tackle these issues.
 The key is to stay determined and to keep striving toward your HR goals.

 What is HR Analytics and Why is it so Important?

 The age old adage “numbers never lie,” is also true in human resources.
 New HR technology tools have upped the ante, especially as people are moving from job to job more frequently as opposed to staying with one company until retirement.
 Such tools as applicant tracking systems and recruitment management systems are helpful to keep track of the talent your company attracts and how your HR messaging as a whole is working.
 These tools can help analyze your attrition rate and can predict the in-demand skills that your company is looking for.
 We recommend checking out Gusto, Trello, Bamboo HR, and Slack.

 Which Book is my Best Option for General HR Knowledge?

 Good question, we suggest starting with “The Essential HR Handbook, 10th Anniversary Edition: A Quick and Handy Resource for Any Manager or HR Professional,” and “The Millennial Whisperer: The Practical, Profit-Focused Playbook for Working With and Motivating the World’s Largest Generation.”
-Chances are high that you’ll hire a millennial at some point, so this helpful guide to HR will guide you through any personnel issues that may arise.
+Chances are high that you’ll hire a millennial at some point, so this helpful guide to HR will lead you through any personnel issues that may arise.